adding-a-metric by microbus-io

 #### Step 8: Implement the Recorders

-Create the recording methods in `intermediate.go`.
+Append the recording methods at the end of `intermediate.go`.

 - Cast `int` values to `float64`